 “People love to hear their names.”
-My dad mentioned this in a staff meeting the other day.
+My dad, who is famous for remembering names, mentioned this the other day.
 It reminded me of the importance of remembering people’s names.
 When you are in any kind of people business – including the church – remembering names is critical.

 Our names carry weight and meaning.
 They embody all that we have learned, experienced and accomplished.
 There are stories and meanings attached to our names.
 And when someone calls us by name it’s a symbol of being known.

 It’s so important to remember names, that we need to work on the art of it.
 Here are some thoughts and tips:

 1) Stop staying, “I am horrible with names.”
 This attitude just negatively reinforces that you can’t.
 Rule number one – start trying to remember names.
 That’s half the battle.

 2) Don’t be afraid to ask someone three or four or ten times.
 Sometimes, we might feel that we should know someone’s name.
 But, if you don’t, you don’t.
 It’s better to ask until it sticks, rather than just awkwardly not say their name.
 If it’s a situation that is embarrassing to ask, find out another way, but keep after it until you have it.

 3) Don’t think about your own name when you are introducing yourself.
 It may seem obvious, but you won’t forget your name – so don’t spend to much time on it when you are in your initial conversation with someone.
 Find out about THEIR name.
 If it’s unusual, ask how they spell it.
 Ask them how they got their name.
 Ask them if people ever mispronounce it.
 People love to talk about their names and when we are first meeting someone – it’s always the first thing we share.